meeshkan/hmt/README.md

 ### Code of Conduct

-Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/Meeshkan/code-of-conduct).
+Please note that this project is governed by the [Mem Community Code of Conduct](https://github.com/Mem/code-of-conduct).
 By participating, you agree to abide by its terms.